 Bitwise Operators in C

-Bit level operators make C useful for many low level applications.
-Bitwise operations allow one to read and manipulate bits in variables of certain types.
-The bit wise operators only work on int and char types.
+Bit-level operators make C useful for many low-level applications.
+Bitwise operations allow you to read and manipulate individual bits in variables of certain types.

 Bitwise operations helps to work on Boolean variable, which needs only one bit.Set membership can be represented with Boolean variables ( 1 means element in the set 0 means not in the set) and the Bitwise-AND can be used to implement set-intersection and Bitwise-OR to implement set union.